dougschallmoser/trailblaze/README.md

 5. Run 'rails db:migrate'
 6. Run 'rails db:seed'
 7. Run 'rails s'
-8. Open up a new terminal tab.
+8. Open up a new terminal tab
 9. Change directory to backend
 10. Run 'npm start'
 ```
-To experience all features, please sign-up.
+To experience all features of the application, please sign-up for an account.

 ## Contributing